5 Vibrant Tanager Bird Species to Know

-Learn about the four types of tanager birds you might see in North America.
-Discover how to identify tanagers and learn how to attract them.
+Meet the five types of tanager bird species you might see in North America.
+Learn to identify tanagers and how to attract them.

 Courtesy Susan Forde

 West of the Great Plains lives another tanager with a more varied color pattern.
 A male western tanager is a flashy bird with a bright yellow body, red head, black tail and wings.
 Its wings have yellow or white bars.
 Females are a paler yellow with gray wings, but they show the same wing bars.

 Western tanagers spend the winter mostly in forests of Central America.
 During migration, they may stop over anywhere, from western backyards to the desert.
 For the summer, they head to cool forests of pine, spruce or fir, from high mountains of the Southwest all the way to northwestern Canada.

 Attract these birds to your backyard with oranges, sugar water and native plants, which draw in bugs for tanagers to eat.
 Western tanagers have also been known to eat suet during cold snaps.

 Check out 11 gorgeous photos of western tanagers.

 In mountain pine forests of the Southwest, from southern Colorado to Arizona and western Texas, a pair of tanagers—a red male and yellow female—might look like summer tanagers at first glance.
 But the male is a more brick red color, not rose-red like a summer tanager, and the female is a richer yellow with gray cheeks.
 These are hepatic tanagers, members of a tropical species that’s found all the way south to Argentina.

 Hepatic tanagers are barely migratory, just withdrawing from the northern edge of their range in fall.
 A few can be found in Arizona even in winter.
 They eat mostly insects, such as caterpillars and beetles, but also enjoy berries, especially in late summer.
 Hepatic tanagers get their name from the male’s liverlike coloring.